- MPS (London Fringe) + £1,500 Harris Allowance

 Understand the theory and practice of effective teaching and learning

-Understand the importance of high expectations and equality of access for all students, and of being a tutor
+Understand the importance of high expectations and equality of access for all students

-Have knowledge of National Curriculum requirements at KS3 and KS4, and of writing lesson plans, developing resources and assessing students' work
+Have knowledge of National Curriculum requirements at KS3, KS4 and KS5

 Be able to work as part of a team and to develop and maintain positive relationships with all staff